< Back to blog

 [9] Uppal S et al. Balancing revenue generation with capacity generation: elective surgery earnings during COVID-19. medRxiv, 2020. https://www.medrxiv.org/content/10.1101/2020.04.29.20066506 — accessed April 2026.

-[13] Length of stay and cost of care differences between postoperative PACU boarders and non-boarders.
-Journal of Perioperative Practice, September 2024. https://www.sciencedirect.com/science/article/abs/pii/S2405603024000670 — accessed April 2026.
+[13] Length of stay and cost of care differences between postoperative patients who board in PACU and those that proceed directly to an inpatient bed.
+Perioperative Care and Operating Room Management.
+Vol. 35, 2024. https://www.sciencedirect.com/science/article/abs/pii/S2405603024000670 — accessed April 2026.

 [15] myPreop.org.
 Surgery Cancellation Rate Benchmark (+ Cost Calculator), October 2025. https://www.mypreop.org/post/surgery-cancellation-rate-benchmark-cost-calculator — accessed April 2026.